iterorganization/SimDB/docs/user_guide.md

 Will print the help available for the `simulation` command.

+## Key Concepts

+Before diving into SimDB functionality, it's important to understand these key terms:

+**Local vs Remote Simulations:**
+- **Local simulation**: Simulation metadata and data stored in your personal SimDB database on your machine.
+Only you can access it.
+- **Remote simulation**: Simulation metadata and data stored on a SimDB server, accessible to authorized users across the organization.

+**Local vs Remote IMAS Data:**
+- **Local IMAS data**: IMAS datasets accessible directly from the file system where you're running the SimDB CLI.
+- **Remote IMAS data**: IMAS datasets hosted on a remote data server and accessed via network protocols.

+**Workflow**: Typically, you create and manage simulations locally, then push them to a remote SimDB server for sharing.
+The data referenced by your simulation can be either local (on your machine) or remote (on a data server).

 ## Local simulation management

 In order to ingest a local simulation you need a manifest file.
 This is a `yaml` file which contains details about the simulation and what data is associated with it.
+See the [Tutorial - Creating a simulation manifest](tutorial.md#creating-a-simulation-manifest) for detailed guidelines on how to create a well-formed manifest.

 An example manifest file is: